Lakhankumawat/LearnCPP/S-Stack/README.md

 9. print the result string that is the prefix notation.
 ```
 - Its implementation is [here](InfixToPrefix.cpp)

+### PROPERTIES
+- Time Complexity O(n) , where n is length of expression .
+- Space Complexity O(n), where n is the length of expression.

 ![Infix to prefix conversion](https://www.helpmestudybro.com/wp-content/uploads/2020/06/Infix2Prefix-1397x1536.jpg)